kkabell/frames/README.md

 * `progressColor`: Color of the progress bar. *Default: "#49A34D"*.

 The options are passed to the `frames()` function as an object.
-So if I wanted to have frames.js cycle through 8 keyframes, each shown in 1 second and triggered by hovering over an element with the class "playicon", I would activate frames.js using the following settings:
+So if I wanted to have frames.js cycle through 8 keyframes, each shown in 1 second and triggered by hovering over an element with the class "playicon", I could activate frames.js using the following settings:

-    jQuery(".view-item").frames({
+    jQuery(".view-photo img").frames({
         mode: "cycle",
         frameCount: 8,
         interval: 1000,
         hoverElement: ".playicon"